thomasameisel/VandyCSCTF/redacted_pdf/README.md

-REDACTED PDF
+## Redacted PDF
+- Hidden is a better word because it's just an overlay

-Must use a pdf reader to move objects
+- Must use a pdf reader to move objects

-FLAG:  one_two_three_four
+## Flag
+- FLAG_whats_really_in_pdfs